Who are the Palestinian prisoners Israel released on Friday?

 - Zeina Raed Abdou from Jerusalem

-- Noor Mohammad Hafez Al-Tahir from Nablus
+- Noor Mohammad Hafez al-Tahir from Nablus

 Zeina and Noor are girls, the others are boys.